 2000: The head of security for James Brown was arrested in connection with an Augusta, Georgia fire that destroyed Brown's offices.

-2005: Marc Cohn was shot in the head after a tour bus was stopped in Denver--he miraculously survived.
+2005: Marc Cohn (the great 1991 song "Memphis") was shot in the head after his tour van was stopped in Denver, Colorado--he miraculously survived.

 2005: In today's "Inmates Run Rap Music" segment, rapper Young Buck and Lloyd Banks were arrested for possessing a handgun and loaded gun.

 2006: Travis Barker of Blink-182 filed for divorce from wife Shanna Moakler.

 1949: Keith Carradine, actor and Oscar winner of best song from the movie Nashville ("I'm Easy) was born in San Mateo, California.
 (Note: some websites report that Keith was born in Modesto, California.
 According to the newspaper 'The New York Times', he was born in San Mateo.)

 1949: Airrion Love, singer with the Stylistics, was born in Philadelphia, Pennsylvania.

 1952: Anton Fig, who was the drummer for Bob Dylan and Cyndi Lauper, was born in Cape Town, South Africa.

 1952: Ali Score, drummer with of A Flock of Seagulls, was born in Beverley, East Riding of Yorkshire, England.
 (Note: some websites report he was born in 1956.
 Although there are no credible sources for his birth year, our best research indicates he was born in 1952.
 Some sites incorrectly state he was born in Beverley, Yorkshire, England.
 Yorkshire did not become a county until 1974, long after Ali was born.
 In 1952, Beverley was in the county East Riding of Yorkshire.)